luxuriant777/CRM-system-for-arbitrage-team/README.md

-## To perform a POST request to register a user using Postman, you can follow these steps:
+## To perform a POST request to register a user, you can follow these steps:

 1. Open Postman and enter this URL: http://localhost:8000/api/register/